 ◆Date & Time: Thursday, March 8, 2018 15:00~17:00 (Reception starts at 14:30~)

-◆Place: Doshisha University Imadegawa Campus Imadegawa Campus Classroom
+◆Place: Doshisha University Imadegawa Campus, Imadegawa Campus Conshinkan (RY) Room 307

-◆Target: Students, faculty and staff who are interested in PC taking or are currently working on PC take, faculty and staff who are interested in the efforts of other universities (faculty and staff in charge of supporting students with disabilities at universities can also participate)
+◆ Eligibility: Students, faculty and staff who are interested in PC taking or are currently working on PC take, faculty and staff who are interested in initiatives at other universities (faculty and staff in charge of supporting students with disabilities at the university can also participate)

-◆Course content: ● About hearing ● Knowledge of information security ●What is PC interpretation? ●Let's
+◆ Course content: ● About hearing ● Knowledge of information security ● What is PC interpretation ● Let’s actually try it

 How to apply

-If you wish to participate in this course, please write the following information in the body of the email and apply in advance by e-mail to the University Consortium Kyoto Student Exchange Division (GK -ml■consortium.or.jp) within the application period.
+If you would like to participate in this course, please write the following information in the body of the email, write ” and send an e-mail to the University Consortium Kyoto Student Exchange Division (GK-ML■consortium.or.jp) within the application period.

-(Please change the ■ part to @ and send an email) ◆Application period
+(■ Please replace the part with @ and send an email)

-in PC take * Personal information will be used only for purposes other than the operation of this project.
+* Personal information will be used only for the purpose of operating this project.

-If you need to consider your disability when participating, please contact us at the time of application.
+If you need to be considered for a disability or other factors in order to participate, please contact us at the time of application.

 【Organizer】 University Consortium Kyoto

-【For those in charge of university maintenance and administrative facilities】Study session "Facility Support for Students with Disabilities ~Considering Accessibility~" was held on March 2
+【For those in charge of university maintenance and administrative facilities】Study session “Facility Support for Students with Disabilities ~Thinking about Accessibility~” was held on March 2

-* Capacity has been reached.
-After that, you will be on a waiting list.
+* The capacity has been reached.
+After that, you will be on the waiting list.

-and will set up an opportunity for facility managers at each school to exchange opinions.
-In addition to legal compliance, we will exchange opinions on the keywords of "accessibility," "facilities that are easy for students with disabilities to use," and "prior improvement measures and reasonable accommodations when constructing or renovating facilities."
+We will set up a place for the person in charge of facilities at each school to exchange opinions.
+In addition to complying with laws and regulations, we will exchange opinions on keywords such as “accessibility,” “facilities that are easy for students with disabilities to use,” and “proactive improvement measures and reasonable accommodations when constructing or renovating facilities.”

 Outline of the event

-◆Target: Persons in charge of university maintenance and administrative facilities (or faculty and staff involved in support for students with disabilities)
+《Access》5 minutes walk from Kyoto Station on the Kyoto Municipal Subway Karasuma Line, JR Line, and Kintetsu Kyoto Line ◆ Target: Person in charge of university maintenance and administrative facilities (or faculty and staff involved in support of students with disabilities) ◆ Contents and schedule

 15:00 “Legal Compliance and Accessibility for Students with Disabilities”

-When constructing or renovating a facility, there are cases where simply complying with laws such as the Act on the Elimination of Discrimination against Persons with Disabilities and the Barrier-Free Act does not necessarily lead to improved usability and accessibility.
-We will talk about the challenges in the construction and renovation of university facilities based on actual cases, and think about both improving convenience for users, including students with disabilities, and reducing costs such as construction and renovation costs.
+When constructing or renovating facilities, there are cases where simply complying with laws such as the Act on the Elimination of Discrimination against Persons with Disabilities and the Barrier-Free Act does not necessarily lead to improved accessibility and accessibility.
+He will talk about the challenges in the construction and renovation of university facilities based on actual case studies, and consider how to improve convenience for users, including students with disabilities, and reduce costs such as construction and renovation costs.

-In small groups, students exchange questions they feel in their daily work and the accessibility of facilities from the perspective of facility users with disabilities that each school faces.
+In small groups, we will exchange opinions about the questions we feel in our daily work, the challenges faced by each school, and the accessibility of facilities from the perspective of facility users with disabilities.

-16:30 Sharing the results of the exchange of opinions and question-and-answer session
+16:30 Sharing of the results of the exchange of opinions and question-and-answer session

 16:50 Summary

-◆Capacity: 15 people (first-come, first-served basis) Capacity has been reached.
-After that, you will be on a waiting list.
+◆ Capacity: 15 people (first-come, first-served basis) The capacity has been reached.
+After that, you will be on the waiting list.

 How to apply